Government of China: National People's Congress

-The National People's Congress (NPC) is the national legislature of the People's Republic of China.
-With 2,924 members in 2017, it is the largest parliamentary body in the world.
+The National People's Congress (NPC) is the national legislature of China.
+With 2,977 members in 2023, it is the largest parliamentary body in the world.
 Under China's current Constitution, the NPC is structured as a unicameral legislature, with the power to legislate, to oversee the operations of the government, and to elect the major officials of state.
 Its delegates are elected for a five-year term through a multi-tiered electoral system.
+According to the Constitution, the NPC is the highest state institution within China's political system.

-The NPC and the National Committee of the People's Political Consultative Conference (CPPCC), a consultative body whose members represent various social groups, are the main deliberative bodies of China, and are often referred to as the Lianghui ('Two Sessions').
+The NPC and the National Committee of the People's Political Consultative Conference (CPPCC), a consultative body whose members represent various people's organizations, are the main deliberative bodies of China, and are often referred to as the Two Sessions.
+Aside from the CCP, eight minor political parties participate, but are non-oppositional and have no real power.
+They must accept the primacy of the CCP to exist and their members are preapproved by the CCP's United Front Work Department.

 The NPC, elected for a term of five years, holds annual sessions every spring, usually lasting from 10 to 14 days, in the Great Hall of the People on the west side of Tiananmen Square, Beijing.
 These annual meetings are usually timed to occur with the meetings of the CPPCC, providing an opportunity for the officers of state to review past policies and present future plans to the nation.
-The fourth session of the 12th NPC was held from 5 to 16 March 2016.

 The NPC generally has a reputation of approving the work of the State Council and not engaging in overmuch drafting of laws itself.
-However, it and its Standing Committee do occasionally assert themselves.
+However, it and its Standing Committee have occasionally asserted themselves.
 For example, the State Council and the CCP were unable to secure passage of a fuel tax in 2009 to finance the construction of expressways.
+Likewise, the Ministry of Finance has sought to institute property taxes since the early 2010s, but opposition from the NPC (as well as local governments) have prevented any property tax proposals from reaching the NPC's legislative agenda.
+The NPC Standing Committee is more assertive than the NPC itself and has vetoed proposed laws.